Get a $100 loan until your next payday

 - Find a lender.
 Since most payday loans are for small amounts of money, usually around $100 to $500, there are plenty of different lenders to choose from.
 You can choose to work directly with a lender or use a loan broker.

 - Review the eligibility criteria.
 Most lenders will require you to have a functioning bank account and a regular source of income before approving your application.
-You will also need to be 18 years of age or the age of majority in your province or territory, as well as a Canadian citizen or permanent resident.
 Go through the list of eligibility requirements before you apply for the loan to save yourself time.
 Each time you apply for a loan, your credit score will take a small hit, so do your research and only apply for the loans that you are eligible for.